 Stock index CFDs are financial instruments that represent the value of the underlying publicly-traded companies.
-One leading index is the S&P 500, which reflects the collective value of the top 500 companies listed on US stock exchanges.
+One leading index is the S&P 500, which reflects the collective value of the top 500 companies listed on U.S. stock exchanges.
 If the overall value of those companies’ shares rises, the price of the S&P 500 will go up.

-There are also indices that represent smaller companies trading on the NYSE, such as Russell 2000 index, as well as indices for various stock exchanges around the world, from Chinese China A50, Japan’s NIKKEI to Germany’s DAX and Dutch AEX.
+There are also indices that represent smaller companies trading on the NYSE, such as the Russell 2000 index, as well as indices for various stock exchanges around the world, from Chinese China A50, Japan’s NIKKEI to Germany’s DAX and Dutch AEX.

 Stock Indices in Financial Markets

 Stock indices track and measure particular baskets of related stocks.
-With thousands of stocks trading on the various major exchanges, indices provide an accurate and efficient way for investors to reliably track overall market sentiment as well as to benchmark against their individual stocks portfolios.
+With thousands of stocks trading on the various major exchanges, indices provide an accurate and efficient way for investors to reliably track overall market sentiment, as well as to benchmark against their individual stocks portfolios.

 Still, due to the amount of activity that takes place on individual stocks, indices offer sufficient volatility for traders to pick out numerous profitable trading opportunities.
 This is especially true for day traders and news-based price action followers since indices often reflect the broad economic effects of both political and economic shifts.

 For risk-averse and longer-term traders, index investing allows for easy and effective diversification.
-Instead of investing in just a few stocks, where risk is multiplied, index-based ETFs offer exposure to the entire stock market, while simultaneously reducing the risk of a single company negatively impacting your entire trading portfolio.
+Instead of investing in just a few stocks, where risk is magnified, index-based ETFs offer exposure to the entire stock market, while simultaneously reducing the risk of a single company negatively impacting your entire trading portfolio.